 The Samsung Q60 QLED TV is alternately a great smart TV with some disappointing performance issues or an overpriced midrange set that costs more due to the Samsung QLED branding.
 As this is the most affordable model in the QLED lineup, it's clear that Samsung wants to tempt more price-conscious shoppers into the QLED fold, but that may not be worth the cost for customers.
 The Q60 does offer some excellent features, like Samsung's excellent smart TV platform, great support for smart home stuff, and a genuinely great assortment of support and performance for gaming.

 But in the areas where Samsung's premium models shine so bright, like impressive black levels and precision backlighting, the Q60 barely shows up.
-If picture quality and HDR capability are priorities for you, you'll probably be better served by our value-priced favorites, like the Vizio M-Series Quantum 65-inch (M658-G1) or the TCL 6 Series 65-inch Roku TV.
+If picture quality and HDR capability are priorities for you, you'll probably be better served by our value-priced favorites.
+Check out the Vizio M-Series Quantum 65-inch review (M658-G1) or the TCL 6 Series 65-inch Roku TV review.

 In both cases you'll get similar color and picture quality but with better brightness and broader HDR support.
 In the case of the Vizio M-Series Quantum, you'll even get the quantum dot enhancements that put the Q in QLED.
 The overall smart TV experience offered by Vizio's SmartCast and TCL's Roku platform may not be as rich, but both of these sets sell for well under $1,000, so you can keep more of your money while still getting a great 4K TV with a measure of smart functionality.